Your guide to insurance for mortgages

 For a little free advice that’s tailored to your own situation, be sure to get in touch with our mortgage advisors.

 Buy-to-let mortgages are designed specifically for landlords who are planning on letting their property out.
-In order to qualify for a buy-to-let mortgage, you’ll need to be able to secure a rental income that will cover your mortgage repayments by at least 125%.
+In order to qualify for a buy-to-let mortgage, you’ll often need to be able to secure a rental income that will cover your mortgage repayments by at least 125%.
+However, many lenders now offer the option of using some of your income to support the application if the rental figures do not work out.
+This is called top-slicing.

-Unlike a standard residential mortgage, a buy-to-let is underwritten from the property itself and not the borrowers’ income.
+Unlike a standard residential mortgage, a buy-to-let is often underwritten looking at the property rental value itself and not the borrowers’ income.
 The maximum you can borrow is related to the amount of rental income you’d expect to receive – so the property’s location, size and its amenities will all be looked at before a final loan amount is offered.
+However, if it looks like the achievable rental amount is not sufficient for the calculations to work out, then with some lenders this can be supplemented by income.
+A specialist mortgage adviser will be able to help you find the right product.

-Most buy-to-let mortgages are interest only – which means that you only pay the interest each month and the capital in full at the end of the term.
+Most buy-to-let mortgages are taken as interest only – which means that you only pay the interest each month and the capital in full at the end of the term.

-With a let-to-buy mortgage, you’ll effectively be taking out two mortgages – a residential mortgage on a property you’re moving to and a buy-to-let mortgage on your previous home so you can rent it out.
+With a let-to-buy mortgage, you’re effectively taking out two mortgages – a residential mortgage on a property you’re moving to and a buy-to-let mortgage on your previous home so you can rent it out.

 As you can imagine, a let-to-buy mortgage can sometimes be tricky to arrange but with a little help, it needn’t be such a headache.